Fonotipia Records: History of the issues

 Fonotipia records was established in 1904 by the Anglo-French composer Baron Frederic d'Erlanger (1868–1943), as the Società Italiana di Fonotipia, Milano expressly for recording celebrities, principally opera singers.
 (A recent re-issue of some titles states that it was formed as part of the International Talking Machine Company of Berlin.)
 The records were lateral needle-cut of the usual kind, starting at the outer edge, and playing at speeds at or near 78 rpm.

 Fonotipia's output was issued in various record sizes.
 The original series of one thousand titles (numbered 39000-39999) was issued in the 27 cm or ten and three-quarter inch format.
 (Disc xPH 1, issued as 39003, was cut in 1904 by the great La Scala baritone Giuseppe Pacini, who sings the operatic aria "Il balen" from Verdi's Il Trovatore).
 Unlike the Gramophone Company's more refined numbering system, Fonotipia's system agglomerated male, female and ensemble artists, with piano accompaniments, on an indiscriminate basis.
 This original series was complete by 1907 when a new 27 cm series, 62000, was begun, also with piano accompaniment.
-From late 1907, it ran in tandem with the 27 cm 92000 series, which had orchestral accompaniments.
+From late 1907, it ran in tandem with the 27 m 92000 series, which had orchestral accompaniments.

 In 1905, the 69000 series was introduced.
 It featured a large disc of 35 cm (13 and three-quarter inches); but it ran to only 22 titles before being discontinued as unpopular with the consumer market, owing to the format.
-However this short series had the distinction of including the only known commercial records by the great Polish tenor Jean de Reszke, namely the titles 69000, "Scene du tombeau" (from Roméo et Juliette, by Gounod), and 69001, "Ô Souverain, Ô Juge, Ô Père" (from Le Cid, by Massenet).
-Unfortunately, the record was never officially issued, and although there have long been rumours of the existence of a test pressing or two, no copy is certainly known to exist.
-It appears that de Reszke had the pressings destroyed because he was disappointed with the results.
-Nonetheless, this fabled relic has become a 'holy grail' of operatic record collectors, who must fall back on the faint and scratchy Mapleson Cylinders, cut during live performances at the New York Metropolitan Opera, in order to hear a dim echo of de Reszke's voice.
+However this short series had the distinction of including the only known commercial records by the great Polish tenor Jean de Reszke, arguably the greatest tenor in the world before Caruso, namely the titles 69000, "Scene du tombeau" (from Roméo et Juliette, by Gounod), and 69001, "Ô Souverain, Ô Juge, Ô Père" (from Le Cid, by Massenet).
+Unfortunately, the records was never officially issued, and although there have long been rumours of the existence of a test pressing or two, no copy is certainly known to exist.
+It appears that de Reszke may have had the pressings destroyed because he was disappointed with the results.
+Nonetheless, this fabled relic has become the 'Holy Grail' of record collectors, who must fall back on the faint and scratchy Mapleson Cylinders, recorded during live performances at the New York Metropolitan Opera, in order to hear a dim echo of de Reszke's voice.